|Rewards Rating:||4.1 / 5|

 - Choose restaurants and bars included in the Rapid Rewards Dining program when dining out.

 - Book hotel stays through SouthwestHotels.com or Rocketmiles.com.

-If you frequently fly with Southwest Airlines, the Southwest Plus card is a great way to earn Rapids Rewards points at a faster clip, primarily due to a generous sign-up bonus.
-That said, you can enjoy better perks with other airline rewards cards if you’re not particularly devoted to the airline.
-This especially rings true if you often travel internationally, given Southwest’s limited choices for overseas flights.
+If you frequently fly with Southwest Airlines, the Southwest Plus card is a decent way to earn Rapids Rewards points at a faster clip.
+That said, you can enjoy better perks and value with other Southwest cards, general travel cards or even other airline rewards cards if you’re not particularly devoted to Southwest.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.

 Responses to comments in the discussion section below are not provided, reviewed, approved, endorsed or commissioned by our financial partners.
 It is not our partner’s responsibility to ensure all posts or questions are answered.